Most of California to reopen as vaccine eligibility expands

 Blue Shield is expected to take control by March 31.
 But Santa Clara County has refused to sign a contract with the insurer, saying it can better vaccinate its residents with an appointment system that is superior to the state’s system.

-Blue Shield CEO Paul Markovich said at a Friday news briefing that more than half of local health jurisdictions have switched to My Turn or will start using the online portal within a week.
-Most of the rest are discussing when they will shift, he said.
+Blue Shield CEO Paul Markovich said Friday that more than half of local health jurisdictions have switched to My Turn or will switch soon, he said.

 My Turn is great for scheduling appointments at mass vaccination sites, but it is not so good at carving out slots for vulnerable populations at smaller clinics, said Joe Prado, Fresno County’s community health division manager.
 He expects the state online portal to improve.